-The world energy transition is happening, and it’s sustainable!
+The world energy transition is happening, and it is sustainable!
 The developed world is changing old infrastructures to state-of-the-art ones; while the developing world is leapfrogging and transitioning to modern infrastructure from the get-go.
-In this big picture, where do the islands stand on the road to sustainable energy transition?
+In this big picture, where do the island nations stand on the road to sustainable energy transition?
 Islands have been playing catch up and at times slowly, although they are most prone by inaction.
 What is impeding the transition?

-So what are the island energy systems powering?
+So what are the island nations energy systems powering?

-Island’s economy is usually capped based on the resources available on the island and the nature of activities adopted by its people.
-In the case of Indian Ocean islands, the activities are limited to activities such as tourism, fishing, food processing and in some cases limited activities in heavy industries.
+Island nation’s economies are usually capped based on the resources available on the islands and the nature of activities adopted by their people.
+In the case of Indian Ocean islands, the activities are limited to tourism, fishing, food processing and in some (rare) cases, heavy industries.
 Given the constraint of human capital or land availability, islands are not poised to compete with large-scale production from the mainland.
-So the emphasis is shifting to a more service-based industry than focusing on producing goods.
-In cases where the islands are linked to a larger economy, the case is slightly different as some of the burdens of the islands are borne by the larger mainland economy.
+So the emphasis is shifting to a more service-based industry rather than focusing on producing goods.
+In cases where the islands are linked to a larger economy, the situation is slightly different as the larger mainland economy bears some of the burdens of the islands.

 The powering up challenge

-In the Indian Ocean region, traditionally the islands have always heavily relied on fossil fuels such as HFOs and LFOs.
+Traditionally, in the Indian Ocean region, the islands have heavily relied on fossil fuels such as HFOs and LFOs.
 Taking inspiration from the global traction to clean energy pathways, the islands have also set up ambitious renewable energy targets for themselves.

 The second challenge is the integration of renewables into the grid.
-Since the island power system is small, it can only host a limited amount of variable renewable energy.
+Since the island nation’s power systems are small, they can only host a limited amount of variable renewable energy.
 Given this constraint, islands may use other fossil fuels such as gas or coal as intermediate transition pathways to offer flexibility and balancing.

 The third challenge is the cross-subsidisation of tariffs.
-Usually, the commercial customers bear most of the infrastructure costs, followed by residential and then industrial.
+Usually, commercial customers bear most of the infrastructure costs, followed by residential and then industrial.
 In the shift to renewables and with the use of decentralised solutions, the commercial customers are the first to become auto-consumers.
-Given that the population is limited on the island and all sector taxes are borne by a limited set of people, the cost avoided by auto-consumers is often shifted onto the other energy user, who usually don’t have the means to react.
+Given the limited population of the islands and the fact that a limited number of people bear all sector taxes, the cost avoided by auto-consumers is often shifted onto the other energy users, who usually don’t have the means to react.

 The fourth challenge is the institutional setting.
-Energy policy is developed by the energy ministry, and in some islands, they also have dedicated governmental units to take care of renewables or electrification mandates.
-Regulation of the energy sector via dedicated regulatory body is in its infancy, where regulators are still trying to clearly establish their role.
+Energy policy is developed by the energy ministry, and on some islands, they also have dedicated governmental units to take care of renewables or electrification mandates.
+Regulation of the energy sector via a dedicated regulatory body is in its infancy and regulators are still trying to establish their role.
 In all the islands the energy utility is a state-owned vertically integrated monopoly.
-Given the size of the market, how effective are these authorities in performing their duties, and are the number of institutions aiding or hindering the energy transition?
-Amidst this, how can the private sector participate in the island energy markets?
+Given the size of the market, how competent are these authorities in performing their duties, and are the number of institutions aiding or hindering the energy transition?
+Amidst this, how can the private sector participate in the island nation’s energy markets?

 So what’s next?